 Cupido minimus

-The small blue is highly sensitive to changes in the environment as they have a very specific habitat and food requirements.
-Their presence is an indicator of healthy habitats.
+The small blue butterfly is a rare species that thrives in specific canal habitats, and is highly sensitive to changes in the environment.
+Their presence is an indicator of healthy habitats with abundant kidney vetch.

 Appearance: As its name suggests, the small blue is very small, with a wingspan of just 1.6-2.7cm, making it the smallest butterfly in the UK.
 Males have dusty blue wings with dark edges; females have brown-grey wings.